-PATIENT INFORMATION
+PATIENT INFORMATION 1

-What is the most important information I should know about Tri-Lo-Marzi a?
+What is the most important information I should know about Tri-Lo-Marzia?

-1

 What is Tri-Lo-Marzia?
 1

 How does Tri-Lo-Marzia work for contraception?
+Who should not take Tri-Lo-Marzia?
 1

-Who should not take Tri-Lo-Marzia?
 2

 What should I tell my healthcare provider before taking Tri-Lo-Marzia?
 3

 How should I take Tri-Lo-Marzia?
 3

 What are the possible serious side effects of Tri-Lo-Marzia?
 3

+Call your healthcare provider or go to a hospital emergency room right away if

+you have: 4

 Other serious side effects include: 4

 What are the most common side effects of Tri-Lo-Marzia?
 4

 What else should I know about taking Tri-Lo-Marzia?
 5

 How should I store Tri-Lo-Marzia?
 5

 General information about the safe and effective use of Tri-Lo-Marzia.
 5

 Does hormonal birth control cause cancer?
 5

 What if I want to become pregnant?
 5

+What should I know about my period when taking Tri-Lo-Marzia?
+5

 What are the ingredients in Tri-Lo-Marzia?
 6

 INSTRUCTIONS FOR USE 7

 Important Information about taking Tri-Lo-Marzia 7

 Before you start taking Tri-Lo-Marzia: 7

 When should I start taking Tri-Lo-Marzia?
 8

-If you start taking Tri-Lo-Marzia and you are switching from another birth control

-pill: 8

-If you start taking Tri-Lo-Marzia and previously used a vaginal ring or

-transdermal patch: 8

-If you start taking Tri-Lo-Marzia and you are switching from an intrautering ie

-device or system (IUD or IUS): 8

-Keep a calendar to track your period: 8
+Keep a calendar to track your period 8

-Instructions for using your blister: 9
+Instructions for using your blister 9

 What should I do if I miss any Tri-Lo-Marzia pills?
 10

 If you miss 2 pills in a row in Week 3, or you miss 3 or more pills in a row during

 Weeks 1, 2, or 3 of the pack, follow these steps: 10